jeffreyjackson/JJSubscriptionManager/README.md

 #### How do I use it?

--  Setting up JJSubscription is pretty straight forward.
+-  Setting up JJSubscriptionManager is pretty straight forward.
 It requires at minimum the following 3 steps.

 ##### ProductIdentifiers.plist